lapisanlangit/sqlexec/README.md

         console.log(err)
     }

-You cannot stick with methode one and not using methode two, this is up to you.
+You can stick with methode one for using insert large data set and not using methode two, this is up to you.

 ## Methods